linkedin/rest.li/docs/d2_quick_start.md

     }

-Now we are ready to add the following task to build.gradle
+Now we are ready to add the following task to build.gradle:

     task runClient(type: JavaExec) {